Al-Zein crime family

 The Al-Zein crime family (الزين; also known as the Al-Zein Clan) is a prominent Mhallami mafia organization primarily based in Germany.
 This criminal syndicate has gained notoriety for its wide-ranging involvement in various illicit activities, including drug trafficking, armed robbery, arms trafficking, assault, extortion, fraud, money laundering, kidnapping, and murder.

 The al-Zein Clan has garnered significant attention due to its vast membership, estimated to be around 15,000 individuals primarily located in Germany.
 While its core operations are based in Germany, the clan has extended its influence and presence throughout Europe and the Middle East, with members reported in countries such as Sweden, Denmark, the Netherlands, Turkey and the United States.
 While most are based in Germany, the clan has members throughout Europe and the Middle East, for example in Sweden, Denmark, the Netherlands and Turkey.

+The State Criminal Police Office of North Rhine-Westphalia attributed 231 suspects in North Rhine-Westphalia to the Al-Zein clan in 2022, who were allegedly responsible for 431 offences.
+In the same year, a double-digit number of clan members were in prison.
+The clan is regarded as the second-largest criminal clan in North Rhine-Westphalia.

+Origins

+The family is attributed to the Arab-Assyrian ethnic group of the Mhallami, who originally come from the Syrian-Turkish border region.
+Following the collapse of the Ottoman Empire, large parts of the Al-Zein family migrated to Lebanon for economic reasons and due to discrimination, particularly in the 1930s.
+There, they adopted the Arabic name Al-Zein.

+In the 1980s, a large part of the family then migrated via Lebanon and the German Democratic Republic to West Berlin.